DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/README.md

 ### Datasets
 SP2Bench Benchmark is scalable benchmark, whichj means it comprise a data generator that enables generatring arbitrarly large RDF datasets.
 For our First Phase of this project (Centralized Experiments), we generated datasets with the sizes [100K, 1M, and 10M] triples.
 While, for the second phase (Distributed experiments), we scale up to datasets with the sizes [100M, 500M, and 1B] triples.

-For reproducability, We will put here 100K triples dataset along side with their relational schema conversions in different file formats.
+For reproducability, We put here 100K triples dataset along side with their relational schema conversions in different file formats. you can find these datasets [here](https://github.com/DataSystemsGroupUT/SPARKSQLRDFBenchmarking/tree/master/Datasets/100K).

 ### SP2Bench Queries